 Insider’s RoadTrips were created to satisfy that culinary wanderlust that strike me like clockwork in the late Spring and Summer.
-For me, there is no better medicine than a journey south, one that leads us through the South of Spain, into the coastal edges of Andalucía in late May.
-Join me for some sun, sherry and salty olives on a jaunt across an unfamiliar landscape.
+For me, there is no better medicine than a journey south, always south, one that leads us through the South of Spain, into the coastal edges of Andalucía in late May.
+Join me for some sunshine, sherry and salty almonds on a jaunt across an unfamiliar landscape.

-Come along to eat, cook, shoot, and play in some of Spain’s most delicious countryside and our favorite places- Seville, Sierra de Arcena, Jabugo, Jerez, El Puerto de Santa Maria, and Cadiz.
+Come along to eat, cook, shoot, and play in some of Spain’s most delicious countryside and our favorite places- Seville, Aracena, Jabugo, Jerez, El Puerto de Santa Maria, and Cadiz.

 A highlight of this exploration of Andalucía is our stay at Finca Buenvino in the Sierra de Aracena near Jabugo where Jamon is King.
-Jeannie and Sam Chesterton share some of their Andaluz specialities from the Finca Buenvino Cookbook (Photographs by Tim Clinch, of course!).
+Jeannie and Sam Chesterton share some of their Andaluz specialities from the Finca Buenvino Cookbook.

 From the oak covered dehesa where black pigs fatten for noted houses like Cinco Jotas (5 J’s) Bellota 100% acorn fed ham to the coastal fishing ports of Cadiz where Michelin star chefs celebrate the Mediterranean bounty- fresh prawns, prime tuna, sardines, and even microscopic plankton, I have fallen under the spell of the diverse dishes and tables of Andalucía.
 Moorish influences still resonate in the safron and spices, and the simplest produce is ennobled with golden green olive oil.